Categories

 What does the Law say?

-In order to challenge a Consent Order, we need to attack the basis upon which the Consent Order has been made.
+In order to challenge a Consent Order, we need to challenge the basis upon which the Consent Order has been made.
 A successful challenge will be one that ticks at least one of the following four reasons:

 1. Non-disclosure of relevant facts